Problem Description

 Solution

-- Keep track of the smallest string encountered during the swaps.
+- Keep track of the lexicographically smallest string.
+If no swap yields improvement, return the original string.